-StabiliTrak® improves your ability to accelerate when driving on a slippery road.
-Even with StabiliTrak®, you will want to slow down and adjust your driving to the road conditions.
-Under certain conditions, you might want to turn the traction control part of the StabiliTrak® System off, such as when driving through deep snow and loose gravel, to help maintain vehicle motion at lower speeds.
-See StabiliTrak® System on page 337 and If Your Vehicle is Stuck in Sand, Mud, Ice, or Snow on page 360.
+StabiliTrak[®] improves your ability to accelerate when driving on a slippery road.
+Even with StabiliTrak[®], slow down and adjust your driving to the road conditions.
+Under certain conditions, you might want to turn the traction control part of the StabiliTrak[®] System off, such as when driving through deep snow and loose gravel, to help maintain vehicle motion at lower speeds.
+See StabiliTrak[®] System on page 4-5 and If Your Vehicle is Stuck in Sand, Mud, Ice, or Snow on page 4-19.

-The Anti-Lock Brake System (ABS) improves your vehicle's stability when you make a hard stop on a slippery road.
-Even though you have ABS, you want to begin stopping sooner than you would on dry pavement.
-See Anti-Lock Brake System (ABS) on page 335.
+The Antilock Brake System (ABS) improves your vehicle's stability when you make a hard stop on a slippery road.
+Even though you have ABS, begin stopping sooner than you would on dry pavement.
+See Antilock Brake System (ABS) on page 4-4.

 - Allow greater following distance on any slippery road. - Watch for slippery spots.
 The road might be fine until you hit a spot that is covered with ice.
-On an otherwise clear road, ice patches may appear in shaded areas where the sun cannot reach, such as around clumps of trees, behind buildings, or under bridges.
+On an otherwise clear road, ice patches can appear in shaded areas where the sun cannot reach, such as around clumps of trees, behind buildings, or under bridges.
 Sometimes the surface of a curve or an overpass can remain icy when the surrounding roads are clear.
 If you see a patch of ice ahead of you, brake before you are on it.
 Try not to brake while you are actually on the ice, and avoid sudden steering maneuvers.